pentandra/lifepreserver/content/blog/w3c-web-annotation-wg/index.markdown

 [^term-re-]: _re-_, from the [Online Etymology Dictionary](http://www.etymonline.com/index.php?term=re-)
 [^fishes]: See [_The Fishes and the Frying-Pan_](http://books.google.com/books?id=4UE-AAAAcAAJ&lpg=PA349&ots=74gka8Ll6P&dq=Fables%20of%20Aesop%20and%20Other%20Eminent%20Mythologists%3A%20Abstemius's%20Fables&pg=PA289#v=onepage&q&f=false), from Abstemius' Fables, in which the Remedy is many times worse than the Disease.
 [^w3c-email]: [The announcement](http://lists.w3.org/Archives/Public/public-openannotation/2014Aug/0003.html) for the new working group is in the W3C mailing list archive.
-[^notalldomains]:

-    Corporatism is not the problem for all domains, however.
-For example, most genealogical research is disseminated privately, if at all.

 [internet-lost]: http://www.theguardian.com/technology/2014/aug/24/internet-lost-its-way-tim-berners-lee-world-wide-web "How the web lost its way–and its founding principles"
 [pk]: http://www.oxforddictionaries.com/definition/american_english/peachy-keen